railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 multi-level assembly even if you do not want separate production orders for intermediate products.

-In the example, the intermediate product ETA100 is used in the manufacture of several different cabinets.
+In the example, the intermediate product ``ETA100`` is used in the manufacture of several different cabinets.
 So you would want to define a unique BoM for it even if you did not want any instances of this product to be built, nor wanted to re-write these elements in a series of different multi-level BoMs.

-If you only want a single production order for the complete cabinet, and not one for the BoM itself, you can define the BoM line corresponding to product ETA100 in the cabinet's BoM as type :guilabel:`Phantom`.
-Then it will automatically put ETA100's BoM contents into the cabinet's production order even though it is been defined as multi-level.
+If you only want a single production order for the complete cabinet, and not one for the BoM itself, you can define the BoM line corresponding to product ``ETA100`` in the cabinet's BoM as type :guilabel:`Phantom`.
+Then it will automatically put ``ETA100``'s BoM contents into the cabinet's production order even though it is been defined as multi-level.

 This way of representing the assembly is very useful because it allows you to define reusable elements of the assembly and keep them isolated.

-If you define the BoM for the ARM100 cabinet in the way shown by the table below, you will get two production orders when the order is confirmed, as shown in the tables below that.
+If you define the BoM for the ``ARM100`` cabinet in the way shown by the table below, you will get two production orders when the order is confirmed, as shown in the tables below that.

-.. table:: Definition and use of phantom BoMs
+.. table:: Definition and use of Phantom BoMs

    ============  ========  ===============  ===========
    Product Code  Quantity  Unit of Measure  Type of BoM